-It’d be unfair to say that the band aren’t trying anything new here, though; Mordechai marks their first album to prominently feature vocals, a characteristic that mostly enhances the communal atmosphere that renders Khruangbin’s so enjoyable.
-But they are also used as little more than just another instrument, one that serves more as a distraction to the what the band are trying to achieve musically than anything else.
+It’d be unfair to say that the band isn’t trying anything new here, though; Mordechai marks their first album to prominently feature vocals, a characteristic that mostly enhances the communal atmosphere that usually renders Khruangbin’s so enjoyable.
+But they are also used as little more than just another instrument, one that serves as little more than a distraction to what the band is trying to achieve musically.
 A notable exception here is ‘Pelota’, where Ochoa’s singing is infused with much more personality and carries the groove of the track rather than merely complimenting it.
-But on the disco-inflected ‘Time (You and I)’, which also happens to be the album’s catchiest song, the vocals are far too indistinct – it doesn’t help that the song also drags on for too long.
-‘If There is No Question’, though, is the biggest offender, a track that’s not only formless but also wearingly dull – what’s worse is that it’s also the longest cut here, clocking in at almost 6 minutes.
+But on the disco-inflected ‘Time (You and I)’, which also happens to be the album’s catchiest song, the vocals are far too nondescript; it doesn’t help that the song also drags on for too long.
+‘If There is No Question’, though, is the biggest offender, a track that’s not only formless but also wearingly dull – unfortunately, it’s also the longest cut here, clocking in at almost 6 minutes.

 While tracks like ‘Connaissais De Face’ and ‘One to Remember’ struggle to justify their place in the tracklisting (the feeling of the latter is more effectively captured on the nostalgic ‘So We Won’t Forget’), Mordechai’s most memorable moments come when the band’s melodic strengths are pulled into focus.
 The album is bookended by two of Ochoa’s most infectious bass lines, while closer ‘Shida’ also features a slick solo from Speer, one that seamlessly untangles itself while also propelling the track forward.
 The greatest highlight, though, is ‘Father Bird, Mother Bird’, where the interplay between Speer and Ochoa wonderfully evokes the duality hinted by the track’s title.
 It also contains one of Khruangbin’s most transcendent melodic lines, showcasing just how genuinely transportive the trio’s music can be when they give it their all.
 There’s no denying that Mordechai is a listenable album – and, at a time like this, we could certainly use some music we can just chill to – but its best moments also remind us that Khruangbin can offer a lot more than that.